 Who wrote the letter?

-The beginning of the Letter introduces its author as James, ”a servant of God and of the Lord Jesus Christ.”
+In the beginning of the letter the author introduces himself as James, ”a servant of God and of the Lord Jesus Christ.”

 James, the son of Zebedee, suffered death as a martyr ca. 44 A.D.
 (Acts 12:1–2), so it is unlikely that he was the author.